About BSL’s Social Policy and Research Centre (SPARC)

-We aim to spark lasting policy change that will increase opportunity and reduce poverty.
+We aim to create lasting policy change that will increase opportunity and reduce poverty.

-Our Centre’s new name shows that our focus is on sparking significant and lasting policy change that improves economic and social participation for those living in poverty.
+Our focus is on informing significant and lasting policy change that improves economic and social participation for those experiencing poverty.

-Our research and evaluation work is not an end in itself.
-Rather, it is always directed at system level reform and policy outcomes.
+Our research and evaluation work is always directed at system-level reform and policy outcomes.
 We build evidence that will inform social policy and drive change to reduce poverty.

 We conduct research into topics of poverty and inequality that impact people’s lives at every stage.

-BSL’s Social Policy and Research Centre explores the ways Australians are all impacted by poverty and inequality.
-We especially focus our work on those who are most vulnerable.
-We use this evidence to advocate for systems change that will improve people’s lives.
+SPARC explores the ways Australians are impacted by poverty and inequality.
+We focus our work on those who are most at risk of poverty, and use this evidence to advocate for systems change that will improve lives.

 What do we mean by systems change?